KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```cisco
 logging buffered 16384 6
 ```
-When logging its also importnant to controll what interfaces are sending logs and be sure to monitor that traffic.
+When logging its also important to control what interfaces are sending logs and be sure to monitor that traffic.
 To that end set the logging source manually, preferably to the loopback interface which you should be using for management traffic.
 ```cisco
 logging source-interface Loopback 0
 ```